PLEASE NOTE THAT THE SCHEME IS CURRENTLY BEING UPDATED. Some details may change.

 The scheme costs £300.
 You will not have to pay anything until you have been offered a place on the scheme.
 Writers in need will be fully supported financially but financial disadvantage is not in itself a criterion for selection.

-The scheme is for BAME writers resident in England and aged 18 +.
+The scheme is for writers of colour who are resident in the UK and aged 18 +.
 Writers should self-define their ethnicity; multiple/mixed heritage writers are welcome.
-We are looking specifically for people from groups that are under-represented as writers for children in Britain.
-Writers should not have published for children or young adults before.
+We are looking specifically for people from groups that are under-represented as writers for children in Britain, so please bear that in mind.
+Writers should not have published work for children or young adults before.

 We acknowledge that the area of publishing is in flux and that many people are choosing to self-publish.
 Any previous self-publishing should not be of the nature that it would preclude launching the writer as a debut (in other words, one self-published picture book, ten years ago, that sold fifty copies, would probably be acceptable, but a recently self-published series of YA novels, for example, would be more problematic).
 Our decision will be led by the goals of the scheme: will this previous self-publishing make it difficult to publish the completed novel successfully?
 We may consult with the involved editors on this issue.